dorinahabravan/dorinahabravan/README.md

 ### 🔍 About Me

-- 🎓 I'm currently studying Computer Science at Newcastle College Group (Level 5).
+- 🎓 I'm currently studying Computer Science at Elizabeth School of London in partnership with  Newcastle College Group (Level 5).
 - 🛠️ I enjoy building full-stack applications and experimenting with AI for real-world solutions.
 - 🌍 Based in the UK, open to remote and freelance opportunities.
 - 🚀 My goal: to innovate, learn constantly, and make an impact with code.